mietzen/porkbun-ddns/README.md

       # IPV4_ONLY: "FALSE" # Only set IPv4 address
       # IPV6_ONLY: "FALSE" # Only set IPv6 address
       # DEBUG: "FALSE" # DEBUG LOGGING
-      PYTHONUNBUFFERED: 1 # sent stdout and stderr straight to the terminal
     restart: unless-stopped
 ```